 A language that allows one to easily customize syntax, flow control structures, etc. for the convenience of the author without regard to future readers.
-It allows one to create their own language or sub-language in their mind's own image without worrying about other readers' preferences.
+It allows one to create their own language or sub-language in their mind's own image without worrying about other readers' preferences or grokkability of the style.
 Contrast with a CorporateLanguage

 that assumes or targets masses of mediocre PlugCompatibleInterchangeableEngineers